voices in the dark 2020

 VOICES IN THE DARK #TakeTwo

-The final 6 were selected from an initial 99 submissions by an industry panel comprising of Matilda James and Hanna Lingman from Shakespeare’s Globe Theatre, James Haddrell from Greenwich Theatre, renowned writer Afsaneh Gray, alongside our own Artistic and Outreach Directors.
+This online program exhibited a showcase of 6 bold new pieces of writing presented by a company of professional actors and directors, and selected from an initial 99 submissions by an industry panel comprising of Matilda James and Hanna Lingman from Shakespeare’s Globe Theatre, James Haddrell Artistic and Executive Director of Greenwich Theatre, renowned writer Afsaneh Gray (BBC), alongside our own Artistic and Outreach Directors.

 Terrorist!
 Terrorist!
 Terrorist!
 Money!
 Money!
 Money!
 Confidence!
 Confidence!
 Confidence!
 Where are they?
 Where are they?